-New client exams $175: After a review of your pet's prior medical history, including previous tests and prior medications used and prescribed, Dr. Mel will ask a series of questions to obtain a thorough history to better understand the problem at hand.
-A dermatologic examination of the skin and, generally, ears will follow.
+New client exams $225: After a review of your pet's prior medical history, including previous tests and prior medications used and prescribed, Dr. Mel will ask a series of questions to obtain a thorough history to better understand the problem at hand.
+A dermatologic examination of the skin and, generally, the ears will follow.
 Each exam room is equipped with video-otoscopy so each owner will be able to view the structures of the ear canal at the same time.
-Dr. Mel will then attempt to explain the underlying problem(s) and help to guide each pet owner with making informed decisions regarding the most appropriate tests and attempt to outline a sustainable, long-term, treatment plan.
-Bed-side surface sample testing may be necessary to further determine the types of infections of the skin and ears.
-The cost of these bed-side surface samples would be in addition to exam fees.
+Dr. Mel will then attempt to explain the underlying problem(s) and help to guide each pet owner with making informed decisions regarding the most appropriate tests and attempt to outline a sustainable, long-term, treatment plan

 Allergy skin testing with sedation $450: After a careful and thorough diagnosis is made, allergy skin testing may be recommended.
 Simple sedation (not anesthesia) is administered to relax a pet, the chest is shaved, and intradermal skin testing (skin prick test) is performed.
 We administer approx. 56 regional allergens (grasses, trees, weeds, molds, dust mites, and other irritants) and evaluate the reactions on the skin.
 The goal of allergy skin testing is to formulate a custom allergy treatment and help the immune-system become less reactive (more tolerant) to the offending allergens and improve overall allergy symptoms and reduce less need for anti-itch medications (steroids, Apoquel, Cytopoint, Atopica).
 Allergy avoidance and/or removing of a specific allergen is not generally possible or helpful.

-CT Scans $1,300: For middle/inner ear infections and/or vertigo (vestibular) symptoms or for growths (inflammatory polyps) in the external ear and middle ear cavities, a CT scan will be necessary prior to more advanced surgical procedures.
+CT scans $1,800-2,000: For middle/inner ear infections and/or vertigo (vestibular) symptoms or for growths (i.e. inflammatory polyps or tumors) in the external ear and middle ear cavities, a CT scan will be necessary prior to more advanced surgical procedures.
 This can be done here at DCA, using sedation, AND NOT anesthesia, with contrast material, using an IV catheter.
 This can be an outpatient procedure, oftentimes completed in a 60 min appointment window.

 Skin biopsy procedure $600-$900: This will depend on a few factors, including the level of sedation required, but a skin biopsy can be performed in a 60 min appointment window.